Wednesday, June 20th

 Wednesday morning I headed out for some breakfast.
 The B&B I stayed at gives you a ticket for breakfast.
 You can choose one of three places listed on the card.
 The one I wanted to eat at was closed and so I went to the Bar Sport Caffè.
 The most handsome Carabiniere came in and stood next to me as we had our coffees at the bar.
 I kept trying to steal a few glances without making it too obvious.
 I was not brave enough to take picture but I can still remember every detail.

-The train ride was very short and I arrived in Arezzo with a map that I picked up in Cortona.
-I wanted to see the Piero della Francesca exhibit and chapel and also the Piazza Grande.
+The train ride was very short.
+I arrived in Arezzo with a map that I picked up in Cortona.
+I wanted to see the Piero della Francesca exhibit and chapel and also Piazza Grande.
 I have always wanted to visit Arezzo after seeing the movie “Life is Beautiful”.
 I was so amazed with the Piazza.

 I decided to take the bus back as it would end up taking almost the same time when having to wait for a bus at the train station and so before heading out into the town, I stopped at the tourist information booth and asked where the bus departed for Cortona.
 The man drew a little line on my map.

-I then headed down to the gelateria and where I enjoyed a delicious gelato (pistachio and nocciola) and then my gelato.
+Then I headed down to the gelateria, il Dolce, where I enjoyed a delicious gelato (pistachio and nocciola).
 After my gelato, I headed back to my room to pack.
 For dinner, I checked out a couple of other recommended restaurants that I wanted to try but both were closed.
 One restaurant had a sign saying “just married” and the other one was also on vacation.
 I thought about eating at Il Cacciatore but decided on pizza since I read a review saying that Fulfuns served great pizza.
 I have to say that I do not agree at all with that review.
 I thought the pizza was terrible.
-I also ended up most of the night with a terrible stomach ache.
-I can’t definitely say it was from the pizza since I have been eating a lot of wheat, which I am not supposed to eat, but it sure was a coincidence.
-I am just thankful that by the following night my stomach started to feel much better although it did not make it a fun day on the train.
+Still, I had a wonderful day exploring Arezzo and more of Cortona.